Chapter 32: Realization – 159 AK, Early Winter

 Grabbing another sword, the giant blond Lendyld ducked out the rear entrance and into a tiny hidden laneway that connected all three of the ambush houses they’d set up.
 Looking to his left, he saw a repeated flash of light.
 They’d been hit and were well.
 There was no corresponding signal from the right, so he sprinted along the passageway into the third house.

-The fighting was still going on.
+The fighting went on.
 Two of the soldiers were dead or dying.
-The third was a walking – well, tottering – pincushion that was grappling with one of the girls.
-The fourth had killed another girl – his sword was still sticking out of her body – and was using his knife to cut away the clothes of the third.
+The third was a walking – well, tottering – pincushion that grappled with one of the girls.
+The fourth had killed another girl – his sword was still sticking out of her body – and used his knife to cut away the clothes of the third.

 Lendyld beheaded the would-be rapist from behind, then dragged the other girl clear of the pincushion.
 Handing his sword to the woman he’d just saved, he beckoned to the lone surviving assailant.
 “You like attacking girls?”